 Most parcels included in the sites inventory are located in areas with a CalEnviroScreen score between 31 and 40.
 Lower scores reflect better environmental conditions.
 The portion of Milpitas that has the worst CalEnviroScreen score is an industrial area located in the northwest of the city adjacent to San José.
 That area has no parcels included in the sites inventory and no current residential land use.
 Environmental conditions there may have some spillover consequences for nearby areas like North Abbott Ave. and Sunnyhills that have some parcels included (though not high concentrations).
 Some of the sources of environmental harm in that portion of the city are actually located outside of city limits, including the Newby Island Landfill.
-Areas of the city with the lowest (or best) CalEnviroScreen scores are generally located in the far southeastern portions of the city, including parts of South Park Victoria and the Hillside Area.
+Areas of the city, including parts of South Park Victoria and the Hillside Area.
 These areas have no parcels included in the sites inventory but also suffer from the lowest levels of transportation access in the city (along with much of the land in the Hillside Area consisting of public parks).